Top Open WebUI Alternatives for Running LLMs Locally

 HuggingChat supports endpoints for OpenAI API-compatible local services as well as third-party providers like Anthropic, Cloudflare, and Google Vertex AI.

-For the most up-to-date setup instructions, please visit Huggingchat's official documentation.
+For the most up-to-date setup instructions, please visit HuggingChat's official documentation.

 2. AnythingLLM